LiorZ/hdac8_thesis/thesis.rst

 30
 31	Structure was prepared like 29, only was ran with deacetylase_score_nodisulf.
 Good separation.
-33	Whole dataset, 3f07 template, same as 10	KS=0.003

-37	Threaded peptide (same conditions as 18) with peptide anchor atom set to be CH should be compared to 18 38	Same as 10, setting the anchor to CH, whole dataset.
 39	Same as 10, with lowres_preoptimize flag set. whole dataset.
 40	Same settings as 10, preparing the structure with the deacetylase_score scoring function 41	Same as 40 , sampling up to 500 decoys
-42	Same as 16, constraints are set to be 0.15
-43	Same as 16, constraints are set to be 0.25
-44
-45	Same as 10, only setting the receptor anchor to be 289, creating an axis that aligns with the lysine residue